When He Points His Finger In My Face

 God has chosen the foolish things of the world to shame the wise, and God has chosen the weak things of the world to shame the things which are strong.
 I Cor.
 1:27

-There are people who say, in response to everything you say, “I know.”
+There are people who say, in response to everything said to them, I know it!”
 It’s a poor relational skill as it kills any desire to have a conversation with them.
 Their need to know it all drives their behavior in every single relationship.
 This person is usually very vocal in meetings and controlling within a committee.
 It doesn’t take long for him/her to get under everyone’s skin.
 The shy person withdraws and avoids them if possible.
 The extrovert might fall into the temptation to argue and correct them.
 Neither response is productive nor is it like Jesus.

-He extended an invitation to his enemies to believe.
-“If anyone, any Pharisee, any chief priest, any officer trying to arrest me, any offended person—if anyone thirsts, let him come to me and drink.”
+Extended an invitation to his enemies to believe.
+If anyone, any Pharisee, any chief priest, any officer trying to arrest me, any offended person—if anyone thirsts, let him come to me and drink.”
 John 7:37

-Do you remember when Jesus looked out over this city and cried, “O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
+Do you remember when Jesus lamented?
+“O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you would not!”
 Matt.
-23:37 My heart is challenged this morning because I realize that Jesus loved them.
+23:37 Jesus loved them.
 Even the spiteful, hateful, and arrogant.
-He, the great Sower, sowed the seed and knew that there would be a harvest even among some who were out to kill Him.
+He came to serve even the Pharisees rather than be served.

 If Only!